Panionios vs PAOK

 Panionios vs PAOK: Head to head Stats

-Two wins for Panionios, two for PAOK, and a draw, in the last five games between these two in Nea Smirni.
-Two of those five matches had four goals each.
+One win for Panionios (back in 2016), two for PAOK (more recently), and two draws, in the last five games between these two in Nea Smirni.

 Panionios vs PAOK: Prediction